-The Assistant Superintendent of the Office of Talent Management works closely with the Superintendent and Deputy Superintendents of the Hawaii State Department of Education (Department) as a strategic partner in the coordination and supervision of all human resource functions.
-As a member of the Superintendent's executive leadership team, the Assistant Superintendent of the Office of Talent Management plays an important role in executing the priorities and initiatives of the Hawaii State Board of Education (Board) and the Department through thoughtful planning, timely execution, and effective implementation.
+The Assistant Superintendent of the Office of Talent Management works closely with the Superintendent and Deputy Superintendents of the Department as a strategic partner in the coordination and supervision of all human resource functions.
+As a member of the

+Superintendent's executive leadership team, the Assistant Superintendent of the Office of Talent Management plays an important role in executing the priorities and initiatives of the Board and the Department through thoughtful planning, timely execution, and effective implementation.

-The Assistant Superintendent of the Office of Talent Management is currently responsible for a comprehensive personnel management and industrial relations program for the nearly 42,000 certificated, classified, casual, and Board support services personnel of the Department.
+The Assistant Superintendent of the Office of Talent Management is currently responsible for a comprehensive talent acquisition and management and employee relations program for the nearly 42,000 certificated, classified, casual, and support services personnel of the Department.
 This includes, but is not limited to, the development, administration, management, evaluation, and maintenance of policies, programs, and procedures dealing with recruitment, wage and salary management, employment, certification, employee benefits, collective bargaining, training and development, contract administration, and performance evaluation.